Pyprohly/reddit-api-doc-notes/docs/api-reference/collection.rst

 Returns the newly created collection JSON object.
 The collection object will not have the `primary_link_id` or `sorted_links` fields.

-.. csv-table:: URL Params
+.. csv-table:: Form Data or URL Params
    :header: "Field","Type (hint)","Description"
-   :escape: \

    "sr_fullname","string","A full ID36 (prefixed with `t5_`) of a subreddit."
    "title","string","Title of the submission up to 300 characters long."